 - auth-nxdomain If yes, then the AA bit is always set on NXDOMAIN responses, even if the server is not actually authoritative.
-The default is no. - deallocate-on-exit This option was used in BIND 8 to enable checking for memory leaks on exit.
-BIND 9 ignores the option and always performs the checks. - memstatistics This writes memory statistics to the file specified by memstatistics-file at exit.
+The default is no. - memstatistics This writes memory statistics to the file specified by memstatistics-file at exit.
 The default is no unless -m record is specified on the command line, in which case it is yes. - dialup If yes, then the server treats all zones as if they are doing zone transfers across a dial-on-demand dialup link, which can be brought up by traffic originating from this server.
-Although this setting has different effects according to zone type, it concentrates the zone maintenance so that everything happens quickly, once every heartbeat-interval, ideally during a single call.
+Although this setting has different effects according to zone type, it concentrates the zone maintenance so that everything happens quickly, once every heartbeatinterval, ideally during a single call.
 It also suppresses some normal zone maintenance traffic.
 The default is no.